Checkered Marble Floors: Timeless Elegance or High-Maintenance Hassle?

 A Little History: Where It All Began

 Checkered flooring isn’t new.
 It hails from Renaissance and Baroque design, where palace and cathedral floors embraced the pattern as a symbol of refined taste and power.
 Fast forward centuries: the same motif appeared in colonial manors and Art Deco sanctuaries.
-Now, it’s back—less about aristocracy, more about intentional style.
+Now, it’s back—less about aristocracy, more about intentional style layered into modern homes.

 Mixing It Up: Beyond Black and White